 Tokyo stocks close lower on profit-taking

-TOKYO: Tokyo stocks erased early gains and closed lower on Monday as investors locked in profits following a recent surge.
+TOKYO: Tokyo stocks closed lower on Thursday with investors locking in profits following falls on Wall Street as US lawmakers disagreed over a proposed stimulus package.

 Tokyo stocks close lower on profit-taking